News

 Graphics by Vincenz Lee | GadgetMatch

-This also means a thinner form factor unlike its bulky predecessors, making the Huawei Mate X3 the world’s thinnest foldable yet at just 5.3mm when unfolded and 11.08mm when closed — just 0.1mm / 0.12mm thinner than the previous record-holder, the Xiaomi MIX Fold 2.
+This also means a thinner form factor unlike its bulky predecessors, making the Huawei Mate X3 one of the world’s thinnest foldable yet at just 5.3mm when unfolded and 11.08mm when closed — just 0.1mm / 0.12mm thinner than the previous record-holder, the Xiaomi MIX Fold 2.

 Thanks to a new generation of dual-spin water droplet hinge design, this makes the foldable not only as thin as possible, but also an improved folding mechanism and feel whenever you fold and unfold the device.
 This also promises a flatter unfolded form and little to no crease visibility.